-Dr. King’s South Node was in transformational Scorpio
+5. Martin Luther King had his South Node in transformational Scorpio

 The South Node is the karma (or past life) point in the chart based on the lunar nodes.
 It can show one’s wheelhouse or comfort zone.
 Having a South Node in mysterious, transformational Scorpio (the sign that governs death and rebirth) may have imbued Dr. King with a certain fearlessness around facing life-threatening situations.
 As the leader of a movement, he put himself in the line of fire many times and was ultimately assassinated in 1968.

 This South Node gave Dr. King charisma and appeal, but the shadowy, conspiratorial nature of Scorpio also attracted many enemies including J. Edgar Hoover, who was the head of the FBI and had King listed as a communist for his protests against the Vietnam War.

 Scorpio is the sign of transformation: Like a spiritual phoenix rising from the ashes, King’s legacy lived on after his death—but his killing may be tied to the destructive Scorpionic aftermath of rioting and burning of cities around the USA.=

 6. His North Node was in Taurus, ruler of the voice and throat